Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: If what is ?

 Of course the exact solution of this question cannot be found.
 However for any $x\in C_W$ denote by Then formula (\ref{STZI4}) enables us to compute the Laplace transform of $f(x)\mathbf{1}_{C_W}(x).$ The trick is to observe that the first member of (\ref{STZI4}) involves the density $g_x(b)$ of $N(0,M_x)$ when the $b_1,\ldots,b_n$ are restricted to be $>0.$ Of course $f(x)=\int_{\R^n_+}g_x(b)db$ , and $b\mapsto g_x(b)/f(x)$ is a probability density on $\R^n_+$.

 One can even get a knowledge of the Laplace transform of $b\mapsto g_x(b).$ More specifically

-\textbf{Proposition 5.1.} For $\theta=(\theta_1,\ldots,\theta_n)\in \R^n_+$ and $x\in C_W,$ denote $\int_{\R^n_+}e^{-\<\theta,b\>}g_x(b)db=f(x,\theta).$ Then for $y=(y_1,\ldots,y_n)\in \R^n_+$ we have In particular
+\textbf{Proposition 6.1.} For $\theta=(\theta_1,\ldots,\theta_n)\in \R^n_+$ and $x\in C_W,$ denote $\int_{\R^n_+}e^{-\<\theta,b\>}g_x(b)db=f(x,\theta).$ Then for $y=(y_1,\ldots,y_n)\in \R^n_+$ we have In particular

-\textbf{Proof.} Enough is to multiply both sides of (\ref{STZI4}) by $e^{-\<\theta,b\>}$ and integrate with respect to $b$ on $\R^n_+.$ Permuting the integrations on the left hand side leads to (\ref{HHH}). $\square$ 5. proof of Cor.
-5.2: after "given by (25)" add "with $\theta=0$"
+\textbf{Proof.} Enough is to multiply both sides of (\ref{STZI4}) by $e^{-\<\theta,b\>}$ and integrate with respect to $b$ on $\R^n_+.$ Permuting the integrations on the left hand side leads to (\ref{HHH}). $\square$

-\textbf{Corollary 5.2.}
+\textbf{Corollary 6.2.}

 \textbf{Proof.} Denote Consider the Laplace transforms $L_f(y)$, $L_g(y),$ $L_h(y)$ defined for $y_1,\ldots,y_n>0$.
-They are given respectively by (\ref{HHH}) with $\theta=0$ , by the Sabot-Tarres-Zeng integral (\ref{STZI}) and by As a consequence $L_f=L_gL_h$ which implies that $f$ is the convolution product of $g$ and $h$ and proves (\ref{FOR}). $\square$
+They are given respectively by (\ref{HHH}) with $\theta=0$ , by the Sabot-Tarr\`es-Zeng integral (\ref{STZI}) and by As a consequence $L_f=L_gL_h$ which implies that $f$ is the convolution product of $g$ and $h$ and proves (\ref{FOR}). $\square$